Vinyl Group Secures $7.65M to Fuel Concrete Playground Acquisition

 Image source middle. ©

-Strategic Use of Funds and Shareholder Support
+Strategic Use of Funds: Acquisition and Cash Reserves

 Bottom Line?